-At Abell and Capitan Law, our long-term disability insurance lawyers understand the challenges you face.
+At Capitan Law, our long-term disability insurance lawyers understand the challenges you face.
 It can be a struggle to make the same amount of money you earned before your diagnosis.

 GI diseases often lead to debilitating symptoms that prevent a person from performing their job adequately.
 Our legal team will pursue your claim and work hard to help you recover the maximum benefits you deserve.

-Call Abell and Capitan Law at (267) 419-7888 today for your free consultation to learn more about how we can help.
+Call Capitan Law at (267) 419-7888 today for your free consultation to learn more about how we can help.